Ed Gein: In popular culture

 The character Patrick Bateman, in the 1991 novel American Psycho and its 2000 film adaptation, mistakenly attributes a quote by Edmund Kemper to Gein saying, "You know what Ed Gein said about women? ...
 He said, 'When I see a pretty girl walking down the street, I think two things.
 One part of me wants to take her out, talk to her, be real nice and sweet and treat her right ... [the other part wonders] what her head would look like on a stick'."
 In 2012, German director Jörg Buttgereit wrote and directed a stage play about Gein's case titled Kannibale und Liebe, at Theater Dortmund in Germany.
 The part of Gein was played by actor Uwe Rohbeck.
 According to George W. Arndt, news reports at the time of Gein's crimes spawned a subgenre of black humor called "Geiners."
 Gein was portrayed in flashbacks by Michael Wincott in the 2012 biographical film Hitchcock.

+Gein was referenced in the Season 8 episode of NCIS "One Last Score".
 In 2022, Gein was portrayed by Shane Kerwin in the first season of Netflix's anthology series Monster, where he was suggested as a possible inspiration for the crimes of serial killer Jeffrey Dahmer.
 However, any direct connection between the two remains speculative.
 The third season of the Ryan Murphy series, titled Monster: The Ed Gein Story, focused on Gein's life and crimes, with Charlie Hunnam cast in the lead role.
 The season was released on Netflix on October 3, 2025.